njordhov/midenfy/README.md

 # midenfy

-Generate code for the Polygon Miden VM
+Compile Clarity smart contracts targeting the [Polygon Miden VM](https://polygon.technology/solutions/polygon-miden).

+[Clarity](https://clarity-lang.org/) is a decidable language for smart contracts, initially targeting the [Stacks](https://www.stacks.co/) blockchain.

+Midenfy is a compiler for Clarity targeting the Miden VM, in response to the Polygon Miden team calling for compilers to be developed:

 > Our goal is to make Miden VM an easy compilation target for high-level
 > blockchain-centric languages such as Solidity, Move, Sway, and others.